 You might say that 150g of mackerel in this risotto is not a lot but it is quite a strong fish and you don’t want it to overpower good old leeks.
 However, feel free to adjust quantity as per your taste buds. 🙂

-Leeks can be a bit of a pain.
-In terms of cleaning that is as they always come with tons and tons of grit.
-The best way to sort them out is to get rid of the very top, dark green, woody part.
+Leeks can be a bit of a pain due to containing fair bit of grit and therefore, the best way to sort them out is to get rid of the very top, dark green, woody part.
 Make sure you leave a bit of green though (closer to white part).
-Once you’ve done that, cut your leek in half (lengthwise) and gently run them under the cold tap getting rid of all the grit.
-Make sure the leek stays intact (it will be easier to slice).
-Once clean go ahead and slice each half nice and thin.
+Once you’ve done that, cut your leek in half (lengthwise) and gently run them under cold tap getting rid of all the grit.
+Make sure the leek stays intact though (it will be easier to slice).
+Once clean, go ahead and slice each half nice and thin.

 Most risotto recipes starts with chopping and sweating an onion, however, I don’t believe this one will gain anything from adding one.
 Leek is pretty much a sweeter version of onion and there is lots of it here!